 An Example of Aristotle's 3-Act Structure

 Personally, I agree with Aristotle's three-act structue, because it makes sense.
 Life also has a three-act structure: childhood, adulthood and old age.
 And like the three-act structure, the first and third phases of life are shorter than the middle.
 Just like life, the second act is twice as long as the first and third acts.

 While in Film School, I read The Hero Within: Six Archetypes We Live By by Carol S. Pearson.
 In it, she identified six archetypal characters: the Innocent, the Orphan, the Wanderer, the Warrior, the Magician and the Martyr.

-I soon realized that a protagonist experiences four of the growth phases during the course of each story.
-For example, they almost always start out as an Orphan, advance to a Wanderer, become a Warrior, then ultimately sacrifice themselves as a Martyr in order to defeat the Antagonist.
+I soon realized that the Lead character experiences four of the growth phases during the course of a story.
+For example, they start out as an Orphan, advance to a Wanderer, become a Warrior, then ultimately sacrifice themselves as a Martyr in order to defeat their Opponent.

 The Universal Human Experience

 As a result of Ms. Pearson's book, I began to formulate a theory on the Universal Human Experience.

 Just as Joseph Campbell saw a pattern in stories, I began to see a pattern in human experience.
 Just like Dr. Kubler-Ross identified the five stages of grief, I began to identify the steps that every human, in every culture, throughout time goes through when experiencing an emotional crisis.

 Whether it's starting a new job, attending a new school, moving to a new country, tackling a massive project or struggling with the threat of a great loss... human beings all go through the same process.
 And, as I studied the topic deeper ...
 I began compiling those steps into a Timeline.